uber/Cadence-Docs/src/GLOSSARY.md

 The Go client doesn't use this."
     decision: "Any action taken by the workflow durable function is called a decision.
 For example: scheduling an activity, canceling a child workflow, or starting a timer.
 A decision task contains an optional list of decisions.
-Every decision is recorded in the event history as an event." decision task: "Every time a new external event that might affect a workflow state is recorded, a decision task that contains it is added to a decision task list and then picked up by a workflow worker.
+Every decision is recorded in the event history as an event.
+See also [1] for more explanation" decision task: "Every time a new external event that might affect a workflow state is recorded, a decision task that contains it is added to a decision task list and then picked up by a workflow worker.
 After the new event is handled, the decision task is completed with a list of decision.
-Note that handling of a decision task is usually very fast and is not related to duration of operations that the workflow invokes."
-    decision task list: "Task list that is used to deliver decision task to workflow worker"
+Note that handling of a decision task is usually very fast and is not related to duration of operations that the workflow invokes.
+See also [1] for more explanation" decision task list: "Task list that is used to deliver decision task to workflow worker.
+From user's point of view, it can be viewed as a worker pool.
+It defines a pool of worker executing workflow or activity tasks."
     domain: "Cadence is backed by a multitenant service.
 The unit of isolation is called a domain.
 Each domain acts as a namespace for task list names as well as workflow IDs.
 For example, when a workflow is started, it is started in a specific domain.
 Cadence guarantees a unique workflow ID within a domain, and supports running workflow executions to use the same workflow ID if they are in